TIF: Learning Temporal Invariance in Android Malware Detectors

 Minimizing $\mathcal{L}_{pal}$ encourages samples of the same category to cluster around their most similar proxies, while still allowing flexibility in representation through multiple proxies.
 This not only enhances intra-class compactness and robustness to noise, but also captures potential sub-structures of each class.

-The distribution of proxies determines the diversity and compactness of the embedding, all proxies should follow two principles: intra-class diversity and inter-class separation.
-To achieve this, we introduce two auxiliary regularization terms that operate directly on the proxy representations. \textbf{Intra-class diversity term}: This term aims to retain the internal diversity within each class to display multiple patterns.
-Thus, we encourage proxies within class to spread out across the hypersphere, allowing the model to represent sub-cluster variations.
-It is achieved by maximizing the average pairwise distance between proxies in each class:
+\diff{The proxy distribution controls embedding diversity and compactness, so proxies should satisfy intra-class diversity and inter-class separation.
+We introduce two auxiliary regularization terms on proxy representations. \textbf{Intra-class diversity term}: This term encourages class proxies to spread across the hypersphere, enabling sub-cluster variation by maximizing their average pairwise distance:}

 where $\mathbf{P}_c^{(i)}$ is the $i$-th proxy in class $c$ and $K$ is the number of proxies per class.
 The negative sign encourages diversity by maximizing distances. \textbf{Inter-class separation term}: To promote discriminative power, $\mathcal{L}_{inter}$ enforces a minimum margin $m$ between class centers, preventing overlap or collapse of different category representations: